John Chapman's Guide to Getting Published

 • $10.00 ebooks - $3.50

-• $18.29 ebooks - $6.40
+• $18.28 ebooks - $6.40

 Notice how if you increase the price by a cent from $9.99 to $10.00 you earn far less in royalties?
 That's because any ebook more than $9.99 earns only a 35% royalty.
-In fact it's only at $18.29 that this ebook would earn more than if it was priced $9.99.
+In fact it's only at $18.28 that this ebook would earn more than if it was priced $9.99.

 You won't be surprised to find that by far the most popular book price is free.
 In fact according to Mark Coker of Smashwords in a 2013 report a free ebook is downloaded 91 times as many times as a priced ebook.
-Note. downloads do not necessarily mean the ebook has been read.
+Note: downloads do not necessarily mean the ebook has been read.

 In general, the lower the cost, the more copies an ebook sells.
-I looked at a graph that Mark Coker produced in the same 2013 report and added the row in red to compare the royalties an author could expect at each price point compared with a $10 ebook.
+I looked at a graph that Mark Coker produced in the same 2013 report and added the row in red to compare the royalties an author could expect for royalty sales at each price point compared with a $10 ebook.

 It's not hard to see that the optimum price point for a normal sized ebook is $3.99.
 This price gives an author room to discount an ebook as a $2.99 sale price without having to go into the 35% royalty rate.